 Actor/director Gabriel Byrne, cultural ambassador for Ireland, was the guest of honor at Irish Ambassador Michael Collins’ home Monday night.
 “John Lennon,” said Byrne, “reminded us how the imagination can interpret and reshape the world around us.”
 Lennon was the grandson of Irish immigrants to Liverpool.
 Byrne, who discussed his role in the Imagine Ireland arts project, also dished on being one of People magazine’s Sexist Men Alive.

-The official press release (PDF file) at Imagine Ireland [note: the Imagine Ireland website no longer exists]:
+The official press release (PDF file) at Imagine Ireland is no longer available, either, but here is part of it:

 With over 20 diverse events and 60 performances across DC, Maryland, Virginia and West Virginia, this first‐time, unprecedented celebration of Irish arts – an initiative of Culture Ireland ‐ will see more than 1,000 artists and producers from Ireland create over 400 individual events across the US from January to December, in all art forms including theatre, music, literature, visual arts, dance and film.